BuildEmpire/apartment/README.md

 ```

 The middleware takes the first subdomain and checks if that apartment exists and then sets the current global apartment
 schema to that value.
-Any calls to any apartment models, unless specified instantiation, will automatically use the
-apartment set within the global apartment schema.
+Any calls to any apartment models, unless specified during the model's creation, will automatically use the apartment set within the global apartment schema.

 ```
 public function __construct(Schema $apartmentSchema)